BudickDa/spielebuch/README.md

 3. go into directory of repository
 4. start application by typing 'meteor'
 5. ...
-6. visit localhost:3000 with chrome (because all other browsers suck)
+6. visit localhost:3000 with chrome
 7. $Profit$

+# Release
+First release is a proof of concept prototype:

 # Dual License
 This package is licensed under GPL V3.
 This means, if you create an application with this package it has to be open source too.